 Addressing internal and external error: the human factor

-Even with the most secure, sophisticated architecture in place, human error, both internal and end user, represents the biggest gap in your defence.
+Even with the most secure, sophisticated architecture in place, human error, both internal and end-user, represents the most significant gap in your defence.

-Humans are susceptible to phishing attacks, using sensitive information off site or deploying security services in either unnecessary contexts or not deploying them when most needed.
-Added to this, we live in age of enterprise information overload in which both human centred and automated processes lead to false flag alerts, which highlights both a lack of organisational scalability and technological innovation.
+Humans are susceptible to phishing attacks, using sensitive information off-site or deploying security services in either unnecessary contexts or not disposing of them when most needed.
+Added to this, we live in the age of enterprise information overload in which both human-centred and automated processes lead to false flag alerts.
+This highlights both a lack of organisational scalability and technological innovation.

 - Development of company policies

 - Investment in training